 Projects that receive more than \$1 million in funding will not be released for a second public comment period through the Transportation Improvement Program (TIP) amendment procedure.
 The 2020 Public Involvement Policy will be amended to reflect these changes.
 TIP Procedure Applicants cannot access federal funding until their projects are reflected in the State Transportation Improvement Program (STIP)and the MPO's Transportation Improvement Program (TIP).
 MPO staff will present the MPO Board with a TIP amendment to reflect newly funded project at the same Board meeting where funding for new projects is approved.
 New projects cannot be added to the STIP without a STIP number.
 Once funding for a new project is approved by the MPO Board, MPOstaff will work with local agencies and the NCDOT STIP Unit, or the Integrated Mobility Division in the case of transit projects, to assign STIP numbers to new projects.
 This process typically takes about three weeks.
 Projects that receive less than \$2 million can be added to the STIP an administrative modification, which does not require approval from the Board of Transportation.
 Adding such projects to the STIP usually takes about one month.
 Projects that receive more than \$2 million in funding require a STIP amendment, which requires Board of Transportation approval.
 Adding such projects to the STIP may take approximately two months.
-Evaluation and Revision of Policy This policy should be updated every time a new MTP is adopted to ensure that the policy reflects the MPO's current policy priorities.
-To update this policy, MPO staff will: 1) Collect data on funded projects and their progress each year 2) Collect qualitative data through interviews and surveys with past RFF applicants and recipients to identify issues with theimplementation of the program 3) Review updated federal funding policies from MPOs in and outside of North Carolina Policy amendments may occur as needed to resolve issues or problems with implementation of the RFF program.
+Evaluation and Revision of Policy This policy should be updated every time a new MTD is adopted to answe that the policy reflects the MDO's summent This policy should be updated every time a new MTP is adopted to ensure that the policy reflects the MPO's current policy priorities.
+To update this policy, MPO staff will: 1) Collect data on funded projects and their progress each year Collect data of funded projects and their progress each year Collect qualitative data through interviews and surveys with past RFF applicants and recipients to identify issues with theimplementation of the program 3) Review updated federal funding policies from MPOs in and outside of North Carolina Policy amendments may occur as needed to resolve issues or problems with implementation of the RFF program.
 Amendments to this policy must be approved by the MPO Board.
+1